Cleantech Chronicles Part 5 – Clean Water + Material Inputs

 Who will be able to use it: Target markets include manufacturers of medical grade, wound / personal / family care products such as menstrual products (tampons and pads), diapers, wipes, surgical masks and similar products currently made from tree (wood biomass) pulp.
 The product is particularly well suited as a raw material in these goods, as it has a far lower chemical content in production and has better absorbency than equivalent tree pulp.

 Market readiness: They are in search of significant investments in order to build their first production mill.
 They have nearly completed process engineering on an identified mill site in Värmland, Sweden, and have supply chain (biomass) commitments from farmers within the desired 80km supply radius that will feed the proposed mill capacity and more.
-With the right investment, HEJMAS Blue Pulp can be in production within 12-18 months and profitable within 24-30 months.
+With the right investment, HEJMAS Blue Pulp will be in production within 12-18 months and profitable within 24-30 months.